All Episodes

 You're expecting way too much out of your life.

-You're expecting to get rich, you're not gonna get rich.
+You're expecting to get rich.

-You're expecting to have to from a guy who's a multi-billionaire.
+You're expecting to have to, from a guy who's a multi-billionaire.

-All right, grab audio sound bites, the Brian Williams bites.
+All right, grab audio soundbites.

 What are they?

-Mike, I twenty-four and twenty-three, talking to a Cuban woman in Havana.
+Talking to a Cuban woman in Havana.

 NBC Nightly News anchor Brian Williams despaired last night over what an influx of American tourists would mean to the revolution in Cuba.